Skip to main content

 A Field Trip to the bird conservation island of Tiritiri Matangi occurs during Term 1.
 This excursion covers essential curricular content and includes elements of Mātauranga Māori.
 The cost is $30 (transport / Guide contribution).

 Continuation of subject: A2 Biology provides students with the ability to continue the subject at a tertiary education level.
-Courses include agriculture, biotechnology, ecology, genetics, neurobiology, horticulture, food science, marine biology, medicine, nursing, conservation and the environment.
+Courses include agriculture, biotechnology, ecology, genetics, neurobiology, horticulture, food science, marine biology, medicine, nursing, conservation, and the environment.

 If you have any questions, please feel free to contact our staff today.